-The best known Sugarloaf, of course, is in Rio de Janeiro.
+The best known Sugarloaf Mountain, of course, is in Rio de Janeiro.

-The one that stands out for me [no pun intended], however, is in my hometown of Campbellton in northern New Brunswick.
+The one that stands out for me [no pun intended] is in my hometown of Campbellton in northern New Brunswick.
 The heavily-treed 922-foot high Sentinel is at the edge of town, about a mile or so from Duncan Street, where I grew up.

-My south-facing bedroom window provided a cool view of the mountain.
-From a cozy bunk bed, the Sugarloaf was the last thing I saw at night and the first thing in the morning.
+A south-facing bedroom window provided a cool view of the mountain.
+From my cozy bunk bed, the Sugarloaf was the last thing I saw at night and the first thing in the morning.
 If I was up early enough, I got to see the rising sun slowly illuminate the top of the mountain, then the rest of it.